-I often use buttermilk to make biscuits and scones, but thanks to my friends at Chaeban Artisan and their delicious creamy ricotta, I discovered the benefits of using ricotta for baking.
+I often use buttermilk or yogurt to make biscuits and scones, but I recently discovered delicious creamy ricotta and the benefits of using ricotta for baking.
 Those sweet tiny curds create a tender, soft, melt in-your-mouth texture you’ll love.
 Try it for yourself and see!

 Tips for Tender Scones

 Use Cold Butter

 Cold butter holds its shape and takes up space in the dough.
 When it hits the oven, it melts and creates a tender, flaky pocket inside the scone.
 That’s what we want!

 Pro Tip: Put butter in the freezer for 10-15 minutes before using to ensure it holds its shape while you’re working.